steveliles/implicit-futures/README.markdown

 Not bad, we can return an object of the desired type which is a transparent Implicit Future, and we can deal with exceptions raised during the realisation of the promised result.

+## Service Level Agreements

+Java's explicit Future class has realisation methods that allow the caller to give up after waiting a specified length of time for the result to be realised.
+We can use this to implement SLA's for our implicit futures and realise them with default values if the SLA is breached.

+We could do this with an additional method on `PromissoryService` that accepts an SLA parameter:

+	interface PromissoryService {
+    	public <T> T promise(Fulfilment<T> aPromise);
+    	public <T> T attempt(Fulfilment<T> aPromise, ServiceLevelAgreement anSLA);
+	}

+	interface ServiceLevelAgreement {
+	    public boolean isBreached();
+	    public <T> T get(Future<T> aFuture);
+	}

+## Asyncification

+Still thinking about this bit ..

+	interface AsyncificationService {
+	    public <T> T makeAsync(T aT);
+	}

+.. pushing an object through makeAsync would wrap it in a proxy which automagically fulfils some or all of its methods via the PromissoryService (and hence with implicit futures).